Different types of brain stimulation are being tested, and also used, for the treatment of many multiple sclerosis symptoms.

-Charvet also led a successful study published earlier this year about the positive results of telerehabilitation on cognitive issues.
+Charvet also led a published earlier this year about the positive results of telerehabilitation on cognitive issues.
 She said she was “very excited about fatigue levels going down” for patients as a result of her current trial, suggesting this could help many of those experiencing disabling MS-related fatigue.

 But Charvet cautioned, “It’s still in an early stage with a lot to be learned.”

 Funded by the National Multiple Sclerosis Society, the feasibility study was designed to reach as many people with MS in as many homes as possible with the purpose of using a brain stimulation device along with telemedicine to help them manage and improve symptoms such as fatigue and cognitive issues.

 This feasibility study will test a “sham” device vs. the actual device.
 The clinical trial is currently seeking applicants.

 In addition, data is still being collected for another clinical trial out of the University of Belgrade looking at rTMS for aiding lower limb spasticity in MS patients.

 Other brain stimulation therapies similar to tDCS are also being evaluated.

 Transcranial Alternating Current Stimulation (tACS) differs in how the electrical current is delivered.
 It was cleared by the Food and Drug Administration (FDA) in 2008 for depression and other conditions such as insomnia and anxiety.

 These devices are available at clinics across the country.
 This process continues to show successful testing with the National Institutes of Health (NIH).

 Kelly Roman, co-founder of Fisher Wallace, a company that provides brain stimulation devices, told Healthline that of their 25,000 active customers, approximately 80 percent find success with their depression and 20 percent with insomnia issues.